 After a massive bombing campaign, more than two million Soviet frontline and support troops were unleashed.

 The Germans lost around 350,000 men.
 The Soviets had around 5 times fewer casualties, making Bagration one of the most successful Soviet military actions of the war.
-Out of 160,000 POWs, less than a third survived the death march to prison camps.
+Out of 160,000 POWs, less than a third survived the march to prison camps.

 Around 57,000 of those who did survive were paraded in Moscow on July 17, 1944.
 The highest ranking captured officers were “in charge” of leading the parade, along with a Soviet military escort.

 Humiliated and defeated, the German POWs walked the streets of Moscow.
-Although some of the prisoners bowed their head in shame, it appeared as though all of them were relieved to find that they were no longer participants in the bloody conflict.
+Although some of the prisoners bowed their head in shame, it appeared as though all of them were relieved to find that they were no longer participants in the conflict.

 On the other hand, they didn’t seem to care that the city upon which they laid siege in 1941 was openly mocking them now, just months before the Red Army reached Berlin.